louisgv/a-jekyll-blog/_posts/2015/11/2015-11-02-90-days-of-startup-day-3.md

 On the other hand, how can Sarah make-use of the available data out there?

 Anyway, that was a fun conversation...

+# Hack-the-dot Hackathon

+Meeting all the familiar faces here, including Josh, Andy and Lee.
+Also, [Diana]() the AR woman is also here (and seems like she left mid-way...)

+Pretty cool hack overall, got to meet some people.